PurpleKingdomGames/indigo-website/indigodocs/topics/assets.md

     )
 ```

 > The important thing to know here is that whichever entry point style you're using, all of those assets will be forced to load completely before your game will show anything on the screen _at all_.
-If the can't be loaded, the game will halt.
+If they can't be loaded, the game will halt.

 For demos and tests or local development with no network latency, requiring all the assets to be primed and ready before your game starts is no big deal, even for substantial amounts of data.
 It is even advantageous, since there is a cost to loading images later, such as re-generating texture atlases.